How long does it take to get to Mars - and why is it so difficult? - EnviroLink Network

 Why are there so many attempts to get to Mars at the moment?

-It comes just a few days after United Arab Emirate’s Hope satellite was despatched and Nasa’s Perseverance Rover is scheduled to take off on 30th July.

-Well, summer 2020 is a popular time for missions to the red planet because of the way the planets align – but how long does it take to get there?
+Well, summer 2020 is a popular time for missions to the red planet because of the way the planets align.

-Landing on Mars is known as the “seven minutes of terror”, and there are lots of reasons why.
+But how far away is Mars?
+Why should we go to Mars?
+And why is landing on Mars known as the “seven minutes of terror”?

 Here BBC Science Correspondent Laura Foster explains how long it takes to get there and why it’s so difficult.